Dat ole Huus

 What should I wear?

-Dress comfortably and appropriately for the weather, particularly if you plan to explore both indoor and outdoor areas of the museum.
+Dress comfortably for the weather, and wear suitable footwear for walking, especially if you plan to explore outside.